- Motivations For Selling A Business

 If the company just isn’t making enough money, the owner may want to sell.

-These businesses come with their own set of problems, but if the buyer truly believes they can turn things around, it may make for an excellent opportunity.
+These businesses come with their own problems, but if the buyer truly believes they can turn things around, it may make for an excellent opportunity.

 Another Opportunity